DannyDannyDanny/Massive-Algorithm-Notes/README.md

 No additional changes are made to the original tree.
 To perform $HFA(\alpha,l)$

-Starting at leaf $$l$$, traverse the parents and if all children are \alpha-free continue to the grandparents, otherwise return the leaf.
+Starting at leaf l, traverse the parents and if all children are \alpha-free continue to the grandparents, otherwise return the leaf.
 Continue recursively checking greater-grandparents and all greater-grandchildren until the the subtree at some grandparent is no longer \alpha-free.

 Ideas for alternative solution: Find most closely related alpha node and do LCA.
 Return LCA nodes child on $l$'s side.